Jeanne Bisgood: Golf career

 As a 15-year-old, Bisgood played in the 1938 Girls Amateur Championship at Stoke Poges, losing 5&4 to Sheila Stroyan in the second round.
 In August 1945, she won the Daily Sketch Women's National Tournament, an 18-hole stroke-play event at Royal Mid-Surrey, with a score of 75.
 In 1948 she reached the quarter-finals of the English Women's Amateur Championship.

 In 1949, Bisgood played for England in the Women's Home Internationals for the first time, winning her singles match as England won narrowly 5–4 against Scotland.
-In the Womens Amateur Championship, she beat the American Grace Lenczyk in the third round but then lost to Clarrie Reddan.
+In the Women's Amateur Championship, she beat the American Grace Lenczyk in the third round but then lost to Clarrie Reddan.
 Following the championship she was selected for the British team to play Belgium and then France in the Vagliano Trophy.

-Bisgood reached the quarter-finals of the 1950 Womens Amateur Championship, losing 3&2 to Jessie Valentine, a performance good enough to see her selected for the 1950 Curtis Cup team at the Country Club of Buffalo in September.
+Bisgood reached the quarter-finals of the 1950 Women's Amateur Championship, losing 3&2 to Jessie Valentine, a performance good enough to see her selected for the 1950 Curtis Cup team at the Country Club of Buffalo in September.
 She represented England in a match against a team of visiting Australian women, winning her singles match.
 In the 1950 Curtis Cup, the Americans won 7 matches to 1, with one match halved, Bisgood losing both her matches.
 The team later played a Canadian team, Bisgood winning both her matches in an 8–2 victory.

-In 1951, Bisgood reached the semi-finals of the Womens Amateur Championship at Broadstone Golf Club, losing at the 22nd hole to Kitty MacCann.
+In 1951, Bisgood reached the semi-finals of the Women's Amateur Championship at Broadstone Golf Club, losing at the 22nd hole to Kitty MacCann.
 She had beaten Beverly Hanson in the quarter-finals.
 The following week she again played for Britain against Belgium and then France, the British team winning both matches.
 In July she won the Daily Graphic Women's National Tournament at Wentworth, scoring 80 on the west course and then 69 on the east course.
 In October she won the English Women's Amateur Championship at St Annes Old Links, beating Gabrielle Keiller 2&1 in the 36-hole final.

 Bisgood was selected for the 1952 Curtis Cup team at Muirfield.
 The British team took a 2–1 lead on the first day, Bisgood not being selected for these foursomes match.
 The singles matches were tied 3–3, to give Britain their first Curtis Cup win.
 Playing in the fourth singles match, Bisgood beat Mae Murray 6&5.
-The following week, the pair met again in the quarter-finals of the Womens Amateur Championship, Murray winning this time at the 19th hole.
+The following week, the pair met again in the quarter-finals of the Women's Amateur Championship, Murray winning this time at the 19th hole.
 In her defence of the English Women's Amateur Championship she lost to Frances Stephens in the third round.